eccstartup/setup-haskell-mirror/README.md

 ##What is this?
 A simple way to set up hackage mirror.

-#How long will it take to run once?
+##How long it gonna take to run once?
 It depends.
 The first time is really, really slow for me.

 ##How to use it?